ucsdlib/dx-components/README.md

   - Mobile preview:
 ![image of visual timeline mobile view](/assets/visual-timeline-mobile.png)

-- **visual-timeline-v2.html** — Initial version of visual timeline for Library Strategic Plan page.
+- **timeline-small.html** — Initial version of accessible visual timeline for Library Strategic Plan page.
+Would work best for smaller timelines.
 Decided to go with a different design direction, but this snippet could be re-purposed for something else!

   - Desktop preview:
 ![image of visual timeline v2 desktop view](/assets/visual-timeline-v2-desktop.png)